-- The opportunity cost adder for SUC is: - \circ OC{k,SUC} = OC{k,v} number of implied starts per resource - The opportunity cost valid for each month can differ and will be valid for the corresponding month until next model run updates the value. - These updated opportunity costs will supersede all previously calculated opportunity costs for the same month due to the same limitation type. - It will increase the start-up cost bid cap by the opportunity cost adder.
+- \circ OC{k,SUC} = OC{k,v} number of implied starts per resource - The opportunity cost valid for each month can differ and will be valid for the corresponding month until next model run updates the value. - These updated opportunity costs will supersede all previously calculated opportunity costs for the same month due to the same limitation type. - It will increase the start-up cost bid cap by the opportunity cost adder.

-🍣 California ISO Technology Template Version: 4 Document Version: 1.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016
+Template Version: 4 参 California ISO Technology Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016